hove-io/ntfs-specification/ntfs_en.md

 network_sort_order | Integer | Optional | Sort order of the networks.
 Those with smaller values are displayed first.

 ### calendar.txt (required)
-This file described the dates when service is available for one or more routes.
+This file described the period of circulation associated to the trips.

 Column | Type | Constraint | Note
 --- | --- | --- | ---